MuhammadReda/nodejs-aws-lambda-image-resizer/README.md

 An [AWS Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) to resize S3 images using Node.js on the fly.

-#### AWS Services Used
-- [AWS Lambda](https://aws.amazon.com/lambda/)
-- [Amazon API Gateway](https://aws.amazon.com/api-gateway/)
-- [Amazon S3](https://aws.amazon.com/api-gateway/)
-- [AWS IAM](https://aws.amazon.com/iam/)

 ### How Do Images Get Resized?
 1. User requests an image from the API Gateway.
 2. API Gateway triggers the Lambda Function.
-3. The function runs basic validations on user input.
+3. Lambda function runs basic validations on user input.
-4. Then, the function checks if a resized image exists on S3 Bucket.
+4. The function checks if a resized image exists on S3 Bucket.
 5. If a resized image exists, image returned as a response to the API Gateway.
 6. If no resized image found, a new resized option is created on the fly and saved to S3 Bucket.
 7. Resized image is returned as a response to the API Gateway.

+#### AWS Services Used
+- [AWS Lambda](https://aws.amazon.com/lambda/)
+- [Amazon API Gateway](https://aws.amazon.com/api-gateway/)
+- [Amazon S3](https://aws.amazon.com/api-gateway/)
+- [AWS IAM](https://aws.amazon.com/iam/)

+### Prerequisites
+- AWS Console root access.
+- OR, AWS Console full access to the four [AWS Services above](#aws-services-used).

 ### Setup
 1. Setup S3 Bucket.